microsarah/microsarah.github.io/jsd920_class_repo/projects/final_project/readme.md

 # Project Overview

 ## Project Description
 I want to create an interactive version of a film project I made a few years ago.
 The concept behind the film is that it's someone's birthday everyday– and there are celebrations happening that we're not privy to in our daily lives.
-I was also fascinated to see how many birthday-related videos are uploaded to youtube.
+I was also fascinated to see how many birthday-related videos are uploaded to YouTube.

 Instead of a static video, I'd like to create an app where the user can toggle through videos that are being pulled in realtime from YouTube based on queries I control.
 I want the app to look like a home movie: with a date counter in the upper righthand corner, title in the upper left.

 ## Functional Components

-* Use the YouTube API to pull videos
+* Use the YouTube API to pull videos and add them to the background of the site
-* If possible, load multiple videos at once so the playback time is fast
+* Use data from the YouTube API to load title and date of video
 * Program arrow keys to move backwards/forward through video stream
-* Load title and date of video
+* If a video has been played, don't play it again (unless there are no other query results)
+* Only include February 29 every 4 full plays
+* If possible, optimize playback time by pre-loading upcoming video

 ## Helper Functions
 Use this section to document all helper functions.
 These functions should be versatile enough to be reused in other projects